-We are housed inside the department of World Arts & Cultures/Dance in Kaufman Hall.
+Pre- and post-COVID, we are housed inside the department of World Arts & Cultures/Dance in UCLA’s Kaufman Hall.
 Because our UCLA calendar goes until mid-June, there will be other students and interns around for the first half of the internship, and then students on campus (but less so in our office) for the second half.
 If we are still under quarantine, you may expect daily staff meetings via Zoom.

 On a scale of 0 to 5, the level of internship supervision from very little (0) to a great deal (5) will be a 3.5.

 The earlier in the summer that the intern is able to arrive the better, in order to be involved in activities during UCLA’s Spring Quarter.